Aldo23/urban-panopticon/README.md

   - `pip install -r requirements.txt`

 ## Usage
+- Change directory in the Terminal/PowerShell to repository folder
-- Activate your virtual environment in the Terminal/PowerShell (as explained above)
+- Activate your virtual environment (as explained above)
 - type `jupyter notebook`